dominikaandrzejewska/computer-vision-challenge/README.md

 I bulit a simple image recognition model with Keras. (see file "ImageNet.ipynb)

 Day 3:
-recogninzing handwritten numbers with help of MNIST
+recognizing handwritten numbers with help of MNIST. (see file "Mnist.ipynb)

 Day 4:
-building ML model with Cifar10 dataset
+building ML model with Cifar10 dataset. (see file "Cifar10.ipynb)

+Day 5: